 We talk a lot about multi-positional defenders.
 Some guys can hang with positions one through five.
 Williamson doesn't just hang with them; he disrupts them.

 Some irony here: Barrett falls in the former category, which means he's a good defender.
 He's intuitive, has good size and is a plus athlete.
 But he's not scaring people like Williamson.
-He's a big reason why Duke's defense has been so good, save for the Gonzaga game.
+He's a big reason why Duke's defense has been so good.

-It's close, but Williamson has been better thus far, and not just because of the highlight-reel plays.
+Williamson has been better, and not just because of the highlight-reel plays.
 He's incredibly efficient on offense and a total terror on defense.
-Barrett still has Naismith potential, and there's a certain value he has as a shot-creator that Williamson can't match.
+Barrett could be a Naismith winner most years, and there's a certain value he has as a shot-creator that Williamson can't match.
 But he needs to drastically improve his decision making.

 Williamson gets the nod.